aplteam/Tatin/docs/TatinUserSettings.md

 * Your computer is used by several people, and they all (or at least two of them) need access to the Tatin user settings file.

-   You could still use the default location, but because that location is user specific, every user would require her own user settings file, which is something you might or might not want to avoid.
+   You could still use the default location, but because that location is user-specific, every user would require her own user settings file, which is something you might or might not want to avoid.

 In the aforementioned cases as well as other scenarios you need more freedom than what is provided by default.

-For that you must create a user settings file in a specific location.
-In order to achieve that we re-instantiate the class `UserConfig`, and we provide a path to the folder where the file should live:
+For that, you must create a user settings file in a specific location.
+To achieve that we re-instantiate the class `UserConfig`, and we provide a path to the folder where the file should live:

 ```
       ⎕SE.Tatin.MyUserSettings←⎕NEW ⎕SE.Tatin.UserSettings (,⊂'/path2/user_config_file/')